kopanicakova/HINTS_precond/README.md

 	3.4   cd example

 ##### 3.5.
-Testing different examples: We have uploaded a dataset with 10,000 samples to test the devised HINTs preconditioners.
-However, a larger dataset was used to produce the results in the paper, in particular with 250,000 samples.
-Unfortunately, we are not able to upload that dataset due to its large size.
-You can generate the data by themselves and train the DeepOnets accordingly.
-Note, by training DeepOnet using larger datasets, the HINTS preconditioner typically performs better (on average by 20-35%).
-To run the different examples, execute:
+Running numerical experiments: We have uploaded a dataset with 10,000 samples to test the devised HINTs preconditioners.
+However, a larger dataset was used to produce the results in the paper.
+You can generate the larger dataset by yourself and train the DeepOnets accordingly.
+Note that by training DeepOnet using larger datasets, the HINTS preconditioner typically performs better (on average by 20-35%).
+To run the different examples, one can use the following commands:

 	3.5.1.
 HYPRE-AMG preconditioner: